orzklv/web/data/ideas.md

 ### Code

-- [x] Optimize the bulut to be compliant with any architectured x86_64
+- [x] Optimize the bulut to be compliant with any architecture x86_64
 - [x] Write osmon and cli with debugger
 - [x] Add ARM and ARM64 support for bulut
+- [] Stabilize all APIs of Xinux
+- [] Create server edition of Xinux

 ### Blog

 - [x] Write it down
+- [] Start porting blogs from Telegram channel

 ### Dropped